CompilerProgramming/compilerprogramming.github.io/site/source/compiler-books.rst

 * Compilers: Principles, Techniques and Tools, 2nd Ed.
 Aho, Lam, Sethi, Ullman, 2006.

 These books are criticised today because of the excessive focus on lexical analysis and parsing techniques.
-While this is true, they do cover various aspects of the compiler such as intermediate representation and optimization techniques such as peephole optimzation,  data flow analysis, register allocation etc.
+While this is true, they do cover various other aspects of a compiler backend such as intermediate representation, and optimization techniques including peephole optimzation, data flow analysis, register allocation etc.
+I found the description of the lattice in a data flow analysis quite accessible.

 The 2nd edition adopts a more mathematical presentation style, whereas the earlier editions present algorithms using pseudo code.
 I think the 1986 edition is the best.